Akshat Rathee – Managing Director, NODWIN Group

 Radhika Shapoorjee – Vice President-Communications, Hike Messenger

 Radhika is the Vice President-Communications, Hike Messenger.
 Previously, she was the President of IPAN Hill+Knowlton Strategies, India & South Asia.
 She joined IPAN in March 2007 as Vice President, and was elevated to lead the firm as President in March 2008.
 Prior to IPAN Hill+Knowlton Strategies, Radhika was Chief Innovation & Quality Officer at Burson-Marsteller where she provided strategic counsel to clients across sectors.
 Radhika has over two decades of experience including direct marketing, sales, film-making, advertising and public relations.
 Her early career included nine years in advertising at Draft+FCB as Client Servicing Director.
 Radhika was a distinguished Jury member at the Prestigious 2014 Cannes International Festival of Creativity.
 Radhika is also on the advisory committee of India@75, a key initiative of CII (Confederation of Indian Industry).
 She has been the jury member for the prestigious Spikes Asia Award held in Singapore in 2011 and Sabre Awards, India.
 Radhika has written for the Marketing Whitebook brought out by Business World.
 She is a graduate in History (Honours) from St. Stephen's College.
 She has played national level basketball, and is an avid swimmer.
 Radhika is married to Mehernosh with two lovely children Taera and Zahaan.
-She is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Building an Eco System for adopting CSR in India Radhika designed a website and Facebook page to promote corporate social responsibility (CSR) among Indian businesses.
 She also has a framework for a book she will write titled The Human Corporate.
 Radhika plans to roll out an awareness campaign in two stages, by writing a series of contributory articles in the media, followed by a series of panel discussions on the subject.
 CSR is perceived as charity or individual philanthropy and is not understood by a large percentage of Indian businesses.
 It is still limited to a small percentage of companies who have adopted CSR as part of their business strategy.
 Radhika hopes to demystify CSR and convince businesses that they can be a force of good by adopting CSR.